-- 42 Like the hart which longs for brooks of water,

-I long for you, God.
+2 I thirst for God, for my living God.

-- I thirst for God, for my living God.When shall I enter in, and see the face of God?
+When shall I enter in, and see the face of God?

-- My tears have been my food by day and by night; for they say to me all the day long, "Where is your God?"
+3 My tears have been my food

-- 4 My heart floods with sorrow, as I call to mind:

-how I used to pass on with the throng, at their head, to the house of God, with glad shouts and giving of thanks, in the throng who kept festival.

-- Why am I downcast?
+- by day and by night; for they say to me all the day long, 'Where is your God?' - My heart floods with sorrow, as I call to mind: how I used to pass on with the throng, at their head, to the house of God, with glad shouts and giving of thanks, in the throng who kept festival.
+5 Why am I downcast?
 Why this moaning within me?

-Hope in God;

-for yet will I praise him,

-my help, my God.

-- I am sunk in my misery;

-I will therefore call you to mind

-from the land of Jordan and Hermon,

-the mountain Mizar.

-- 7 Flood is calling to flood at the noise of your cataracts;all your waves and your breakers have passed over me. - 8 In the day I cry to the Lord to summon his kindness; and the song that I sing in the night is a prayer to the living God. - I say to God my rock,

-"Why have you forgotten me?

-Why must I walk so sadly,

-so hard pressed by the foe?"

-- 10 It pierces me to the heart

-to hear the enemy's taunts,

-as all the day long they say to me,
+Hope in God; for yet will I praise him, my help, my God.
+6 I am sunk in my misery; I will therefore call you to mind from the land of Jordan and Hermon, the mountain Mizar.
+7 Flood is calling to flood at the noise of your cataracts; all your waves and your breakers have passed over me.
+8 In the day I cry to the LORD to summon his kindness; and the song that I sing in the night is a prayer to the living God.
+9 I say to God my rock, 'Why have you forgotten me?
+Why must I walk so sadly, so hard pressed by the foe?'
+10 It pierces ne to the heart to hear the enemy's taunts, as all the day long they say to me, 'Where is your God?'
+11 Why am I downcast?

-"Where is your God?"

-- 11 Why am I downcast?

 Why this moaning within me?

-Hope in God;

-for yet will I praise him,

-my help, my God.
+Hope in God; for yet will I praise him, my help, my God.